aws-amplify/amplify-ui/CONTRIBUTING.md

 ## React Development

-1. `yarn docs` to run the development server
 1. Create or Update an example at [`examples/...`](examples)

    For your `aws-exports.js`, you can [reference an existing or create a new environment](environments).